streamlit/docs/content/streamlit-cloud/get-started/index.md

 ## Connect your GitHub account

-Next you need to authorize Streamlit to connect to your GitHub account.
-This lets your Streamlit Community Cloud workspace launch apps directly from the app files you store in your repos, as well as let the system check for updates to those app files so that your apps can automatically update.
+In order to use GitHub with Streamlit, you need to authorize Streamlit to connect to your GitHub account.
+This lets your Streamlit Community Cloud workspace launch apps directly from the files you store in your repos.
+It also lets the system check for updates to those files and automatically update your app.
 You will see two different authorization screens to give this access.
-Click "authorize" on both.
+The first authorization happens when you connect your GitHub account to Streamlit.
+The second authorization happens when you deploy your first app.
+Click "**Authorize streamlit**" on both.
 Questions about GitHub permissions?
 [Read more here](/streamlit-community-cloud/troubleshooting#github-integration)!

 <Important>